Samson50/DungeonFaster/README.md

 This is a work in progress.

 ## Requirements
-- Python (TODO: Specific version?)
+- Python3 (TODO: Specific version?)
 - Kivy
+- ffpyplayer
 - Media files for your campaign (maps, images, and/or audio files)

 ## Installation